andrewqiu9900/yolo-anipose/README.md

 # Yolo-Anipose Code
 This code is meant to allow users to analyze videos with Yolov8 pose estimation and triangulate the results with Aniposelib.

+## How to make environment
+This code was written using Python 3.8.19, but it should work for any newer Python version.\
+Create a new virtual environment and `pip install` `ultralytics` and `aniposelib`.
+Also do `conda install ffmpeg`.

 ## Improvements to be made
 This code will not work if any frame in the video contains 0 people.
 It will only triangulate up until the frame when 0 people are present.